-Just came back from a spectacular 6 days in Denali National Park.
-A truly phenomenal experience; a park with exceptional beauty and some of the best hiking in the world.
-Combine that with hundreds of grizzlies and some fairly hazardous terrain I was excited to get out there.
-On one of the hikes I had a bit of a ‘situation’ on the McKinley River Bar which I’ll describe in this post.
+Just came back from a spectacular 6 days in Denali National Park that included a rather scary river crossing ordeal.
+Overall it was a truly phenomenal experience; a park with exceptional beauty and some of the best hiking in the world.
+Combine that with hundreds of grizzlies and some fairly hazardous terrain it was exciting to get out there.
+On one of the hikes I had a bit of a ‘situation’ on the McKinley River Bar…

 My new tent looking out to Mt Denali /McKinley (N. American’s highest peak)